Tap to close

 Periodic disclosure requires reporting issuers to file certain documents at regular intervals with their securities regulators and to make those documents available to securityholders.
 The key periodic disclosure documents are:

-• Annual Financial Statements — audited comparative financial statements prepared in accordance with applicable accounting standards, filed within 90 days of the issuer's fiscal year-end for non-venture issuers (or 120 days for venture issuers).
+• Annual financial statements, audited comparative financial statements prepared in accordance with applicable accounting standards, filed within 90 days of the issuer's fiscal year-end for non-venture issuers (or 120 days for venture issuers);

-• Interim Financial Statements — unaudited comparative financial statements for each of the first three quarters of the issuer's financial year, filed within 45 days of the relevant quarter-end for non-venture issuers (or 60 days for venture issuers).
+• Interim financial statements, unaudited comparative financial statements for each of the first three quarters of the issuer's financial year, filed within 45 days of the relevant quarter-end for non-venture issuers (or 60 days for venture issuers);

-• Management's Discussion and Analysis (MD&A) — a narrative document filed alongside both annual and interim financial statements, explaining the issuer's financial condition and results of operations and providing management's analysis of significant trends and risks.
+• Management's Discussion and Analysis (MD&A), a narrative document filed alongside both annual and interim financial statements, explaining the issuer's financial condition and results of operations and providing management's analysis of significant trends and risks;

-• Information Circular (Proxy Circular) — a document sent to securityholders before the issuer's annual general meeting, containing information about matters to be voted on, including the election of directors, appointment of auditors, and executive compensation.
+• Information circular (proxy circular), a document sent to securityholders before the issuer's annual general meeting, containing information about matters to be voted on, including the election of directors, appointment of auditors, and executive compensation.

-The CD regime distinguishes between "non-venture issuers" — issuers listed on senior exchanges such as the TSX — and "venture issuers" — issuers listed on junior exchanges such as the TSX Venture Exchange or not listed at all.
+The CD regime distinguishes between "non-venture issuers", issuers listed on senior exchanges such as the TSX, and "venture issuers", issuers listed on junior exchanges such as the TSX Venture Exchange or not listed at all.
 Venture issuers benefit from modified, less onerous disclosure requirements reflecting their smaller size and fewer resources.

 Timely Disclosure and Material Change Reports

 Timely disclosure obligations are triggered when a material change occurs in the issuer's business, operations, or capital.
 Upon the occurrence of a material change, the issuer must promptly issue and file a news release disclosing the nature and substance of the change.
 Within 10 days of the material change, the issuer must file a material change report with the relevant securities regulator.
-In exceptional circumstances — where the issuer can establish that immediate disclosure would be unduly detrimental to its interests — the issuer may seek a temporary confidentiality order from the regulator, but this is the exception rather than the rule.
+In exceptional circumstances, where the issuer can establish that immediate disclosure would be unduly detrimental to its interests, the issuer may seek a temporary confidentiality order from the regulator, but this is the exception rather than the rule.

 The obligation to disclose material changes "promptly" is not defined by a specific number of hours or days.
-Regulators interpret it to mean as soon as the change is determined to have occurred — before it is selectively disclosed to analysts, institutional investors, or market participants.
-Failure to comply with timely disclosure obligations has been a frequent basis for regulatory enforcement action and civil liability under the secondary market liability regime.
+Regulators interpret it to mean as soon as the change is determined to have occurred, before it is selectively disclosed to analysts, institutional investors, or market participants.
+On the "promptly" standard

 Selective Disclosure

-Selective disclosure — the practice of disclosing material non-public information to analysts, large institutional investors, or other favoured parties before disclosing it to the market generally — is prohibited by securities regulation and undermines the principle of market equality.
-National Policy 51-201 — Disclosure Standards provides detailed guidance on how issuers should structure disclosure programs to avoid inadvertent selective disclosure.
+Selective disclosure, the practice of disclosing material non-public information to analysts, large institutional investors, or other favoured parties before disclosing it to the market generally, is prohibited by securities regulation and undermines the principle of market equality.
+National Policy 51-201, Disclosure Standards provides detailed guidance on how issuers should structure disclosure programs to avoid inadvertent selective disclosure.
 The policy recommends written disclosure policies, "quiet periods" around financial reporting dates, and structured analyst briefings.
 When selective disclosure does occur inadvertently, the issuer should immediately make a broadly disseminated public disclosure to neutralize any informational advantage.

-The Exempt Market
+The Exempt Market.

 Overview

 Preparing and filing a prospectus is a costly, time-consuming process.
-For many financing situations — particularly in the early stages of a business, in transactions between sophisticated parties, or in certain corporate restructurings — the full weight of the prospectus process would be disproportionate to the investor protection it provides.
+For many financing situations, particularly in the early stages of a business, in transactions between sophisticated parties, or in certain corporate restructurings, the full weight of the prospectus process would be disproportionate to the investor protection it provides.
 The securities regulatory regime therefore provides an extensive array of exemptions from the prospectus requirement, allowing issuers and selling securityholders to distribute securities without a prospectus in defined circumstances.
 The market for such transactions is known as the "exempt market" or "private placement market".

 A key structural feature of the exempt market is that securities acquired under a prospectus exemption are generally subject to resale restrictions.
 Unlike freely tradeable prospectus securities, exempt market securities cannot ordinarily be resold without either qualifying them under a new prospectus, complying with the "resale rules" (including applicable hold periods) under NI 45-102, or relying on a further exemption.
 This liquidity discount reflects the absence of a prospectus at the point of original distribution.